1. Overview

 4. Enabling Second-Level Caching

-With the following two properties, we’ll tell Hibernate that L2 caching is enabled, and give it the name of the region factory class:
+With the following four properties, we’ll tell Hibernate that L2 caching is enabled, give it the implementation’s name of the region factory class, and point to the Ehcache configuration file:

 hibernate.cache.use_second_level_cache=true